JIAJZHAN-Kairos/Intogen_pipeline_2024/Usage.md

 ```
 - type: static
   field: DATASET
-  value: # Edite to your cohort’s name
+  value: # Edit to your cohort’s name
 ```
 Once the parameters are configured, click 'Launch' to start the pipeline.
 You can monitor the task progress in the run channel.
 ### Output